 Flash forward 24 hrs, and after an 11pm phone call with our Realtor friend Todd, and mortgage guy, David, we were pre-approved and within 12 hrs after that, had officially extended an offer.
 To both Todd's and our surprise, they accepted our bid and that's when it all started moving 1000 miles a minute and it's yet to cease.
 There were inspections to be had, loan options to research, permits, quotes, earnest money, insurance, credit reports, appraisals, signing over my first born and on and on.

+We signed our official papers on May 30 developing severe cases of tendinitises, then finally got the keys (in a fancy gift wrapped box) the next day.
 Checkout the album below for all the 'before' shots.
 Hopefully 12 months from now, we'll compare these to the 'afters' giggling like little school girls with glee at the drastic improvements :)